Turkey

 In the 19th and early 20th centuries, persecution of Muslims during the Ottoman contraction and in the Russian Empire resulted in large-scale loss of life and mass migration into modern-day Turkey from the Balkans, Caucasus, and Crimea.
 Under the control of the Three Pashas, the Ottoman Empire entered World War I in 1914, during which the Ottoman government committed genocides against its Armenian, Greek, and Assyrian subjects.
 Following Ottoman defeat, the Turkish War of Independence resulted in the abolition of the sultanate and the signing of the Treaty of Lausanne.
 Turkey emerged as a more homogenous nation state.
-The Republic was proclaimed on 29 October 1923, modelled on the reforms initiated by the country's founder and first president, Mustafa Kemal Atatürk.
+The Republic was proclaimed on 29 October 1923, modelled on the reforms initiated by its founder and first president, Mustafa Kemal Atatürk.
 Turkey remained neutral during most of World War II, but was involved in the Korean War.
 Several military interventions interfered with the transition to a multi-party system.

 Turkey is an upper-middle-income and emerging country; its economy is the world's 16th-largest by nominal and 11th-largest by PPP-adjusted GDP.
 As the 15th-largest electricity producer in the world, Turkey aims to become a hub for regional energy transportation.
 It is a unitary presidential republic.
 Turkey is a founding member of the OECD, G20, and Organization of Turkic States.
-With a geopolitically significant location, Turkey is a NATO member and has its second-largest military force.
+With a geopolitically significant location, Turkey is a NATO member and has its second-largest military personnel.
 It may be recognized as an emerging, a middle, and a regional power.
 As an EU candidate, Turkey is part of the EU Customs Union.

 Turkey has coastal plains, a high central plateau, and various mountain ranges with rising elevation eastwards.
 Turkey's climate is diverse, ranging from Mediterranean and other temperate climates to semi-arid and continental types.
 Home to three biodiversity hotspots, Turkey is prone to frequent earthquakes and is highly vulnerable to climate change.
 Turkey has a universal healthcare system, growing access to education, and increasing levels of innovativeness.
 It is a leading TV content exporter.
 With numerous UNESCO World Heritage sites and intangible cultural heritage inscriptions, and a rich and diverse cuisine, Turkey is the fourth most visited country in the world.